sanjaykumar1912/iis-docs/iis/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/classic-asp-parent-paths-are-disabled-by-default.md

 [!code-xml[Main](classic-asp-parent-paths-are-disabled-by-default/samples/sample1.xml)]

-In addition, the following code except illustrates an ASP page that references an included file in a folder that uses a parent path:
+In addition, the following code excerpt illustrates an ASP page that references an included file in a folder that uses a parent path:

 [!code-xml[Main](classic-asp-parent-paths-are-disabled-by-default/samples/sample2.xml)]